rsnel/mpfaudioutils/README.md

 --------------------

 We use raw audio files: unsigned 8 bit with a samplerate of 8kHz.
 Other formats must be converted by using, for example, sox(1).
+See below for some examples.

 This text assumes you have a basic understanding of the `TAPE WR` and `TAPE RD` functionality of the MPF.
 These two functions are documented in the